-Non statutory records are also subject to a selection of required retention periods, some you can decide yourself e.g. attendance sheets of events and activities and others which are required e.g. risk assessment, sickness information, retention time frames and time limits for the retention of records.
+Non-statutory records are also subject to a selection of required retention periods; some you can decide yourself (e.g. attendance sheets of events and activities) and others (e.g. risk assessment, sickness information) have retention time frames and time limits for the retention of records.

-Helpful links and examples ICO data sharing list UK Youth - Safe Spaces example Retention of Records Policy
+- \rightarrow Records management and security (ICO) - → UK Youth Safe Spaces example Retention of Records Policy

 Your Data Protection Policy (or Retention Policy) should have a section on retention of records.
-This could be a standalone document or an annex
+This could be a standalone document or an annex.